Infineon/edgeprotecttools/docs/README_CYW20829.md

  _NOTE_: An encryption key can be transferred to a device during provisioning only (NOT reprovisioning).
 Also, if encryption is used, oem_key_0 cannot be revoked during reprovisioning.

 # Probe ID
 If there is more than one device connected it is necessary to provide the probe ID.
-Otherwise OpenOCD will use the first found.
+Otherwise, OpenOCD will use the first found.
 Use `fw-loader` which is one of the ModusToolbox™ tools.
 ```bash
 $ ~/ModusToolbox/tools_3.1/fw-loader/bin/fw-loader.exe --device-list
 Infineon Firmware Updater, Version: 3.5.0.2114